konmuc/authc/README.md

 4. Before an `accessToken` will expire, a client can use the `refreshToken` to request a new `accessToken` via the `/token` resource.

-5. To singout a user, a client need to send the `clientId` and the username via the `/signout` resource.
+5. To singout a user, a client need to send the `clientId` and the `username` via the `/signout` resource.

 # Authentication REST-API

-> The authentication resources always response with HTTP 200.
-To verify the state of an response, it includes in each json response the key `status`.
-This key represents the HTTP state.

 ## `/signup`

-The `/signup`-Resource allows to register a new user for the application.
+The `/signup`-Resource allows to register a new user for an application.

 ### Request